-- 22. All parties will be notified of the outcome (as per paragraph 17) by the HCMO.
-Where a Preliminary Meeting is to be listed, the HCMO will require parties to confirm if they wish to attend the meeting, whether they intend to provide written or oral submissions, or whether they wish to make no response to the request. - 23.
+- 22. All parties will be notified of the outcome by the HCMO.
+Where a Preliminary Meeting is to be listed, the HCMO will require parties to confirm if they wish to attend the meeting, whether they intend to provide written or oral submissions, or make no response to the request. - 23.
 While participation in a Preliminary Meeting is voluntary, parties are strongly encouraged to participate.
 In preparation for the Preliminary Meeting, parties are encouraged to set out in advance the outline of the submissions they wish to make (or provide a skeleton